shaunanoordin/cny2018/README.md

-# Chinese New Year 2018 - Year of the Rooster Card & Game
+# Chinese New Year 2018 - Year of the Dog Card & Game

 This is a combination Chinese New Year greeting card and mini video game to celebrate the Year of the Dog.
 Gong Xi Fa Cai, everyone!